Enhanced steady-state coherence via repeated system-bath interactions: Introduction

+$iv)$ The SSC is washed out and the target system reaches a completely incoherent mixed state, irrespective of the bath-cluster size.

 To characterize our models from a thermodynamic perspective, we establish a clear connection between the power input, characterizing the steady state, and created non-zero SSC for certain class of collision models used in our work.
 Our results show that for, e.g., qubit-qubit collisions defined by certain interaction, the power input is proportional to the created SSC.
 On the other hand, other class of interactions, not generating SSC, needs as well a positive power supply.
-These facts lead us to an observation that a positive power input does not guarantee SSC generation, but any SSC is consuming certain power to be generated.
+These facts lead us to an observation that

+$v)$ Positive power input does not guarantee SSC generation, but any SSC is consuming certain power to be generated.

+Finally, we find that the correct splitting, in terms of heat and work, in the dynamical version of the First Law of thermodynamics cannot be obtained by just knowing the change of the system's internal energy.
+Besides, the generation of energetic SSC induces substantial modifications in the heat current that deviate from the Landauer formulation of transport theory.